esoreq/Real_site/_episodes/05-Jupyter_notebook.md

 END
 ~~~

-## Test that your FSL_sandbox has access to fsl comands even
+## Test that your FSL_sandbox has access to fsl commands even

 Open the kernel menu and select `Restart Kernel and Clear All Outputs...`
 Now add a new cell and write `slicer` and run the cell